rhagarty/app-modernization/README.md

     If errors occurred, the **Build log** can help you track the issue.

     Click on the **Downloads** tab to see the assets generated by the build.
+You will see that one of the files is a SLSA provenance json.
+This provides information about the artefacts and build system used for the application and is useful to help protect against supply chain security exploitation attacks.

     <div align="center">
         <img src="./images/saas-release-build-downloads.png">